-On November 4th 2016 at the annual West Australian Spatial Excellence Awards (WASEA), our own Viet Nguyen received the Postgraduate Student Award for his work into streamed lossless 3D models.
+At the annual West Australian Spatial Excellence Awards (WASEA) 2016, our own Viet Nguyen received the Postgraduate Student Award for his work on streamed lossless 3D models.

 - Drastic reduction

 For low level-of-detail the model’s size can be reduced significantly.
 AQSlim therefore allows for very low latency of delivery and display.

 As the desired level of detail increases, incremental updates to any part of the model can be provided without requiring a new model.
 The efficiency of the AQSlim updates is key to sustaining low latency delivery.

 Using the compact records it is possible to completely (losslessly) derive the original model.
 AQSlim allows full fidelity access to the model’s source data, if needed.

 The original models may differ in being a manifold or non-manifold type.
 AQSlim avoids requiring different systems to handle invalid or non-manifold structure.